 Strategic vs. Tactical Financial Management

-On a tactical level, financial management procedures govern how you process daily transactions, perform the monthly financial close, compare actual spending to what’s budgeted and ensure you meet auditor and tax requirements.
+On a tactical level, financial management procedures govern how you process daily transactions, perform the monthly financial close, compare actual spending to what’s budgeted, and meet auditor and tax requirements.

-On a more strategic level, financial management feeds into vital FP&A (financial planning and analysis) and visioning activities, where finance leaders use data to help line-of-business colleagues plan future investments, spot opportunities and build resilient companies.
+On a more strategic level, financial management feeds into vital FP&A and visioning activities, where finance leaders use data to help line-of-business colleagues plan future investments, spot opportunities, and build resilient companies.

 Importance of Financial Management